UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 Most information on this page is composed from introduction manuals at the websites of [Surfsara](https://userinfo.surfsara.nl/systems/lisa/getting-started) and [University of Surrey](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 Check these websites for more elaborate information.

 ---------------------------

+## Commands

 Most PCs have a graphical user interface: you interact with your computer by clicking on files, applications, etc. Most HPC systems are operated using Unix/Linux, where you communicate through a command line interface.
 When logged in with SSH session to your HPC system or Docker container: Try a couple of basic commands:

 `who` shows you the list of users that are currently logged in on the same node.
 `date` shows you the current date and time.
 `top` shows you the list of processes currently running on the node, including how much resource (cpu, memory, etc) they use.
 Press q to return to the command line again.
 `ls` shows the current files in your home directory (if you just logged in for the first time, it may well be empty).
 `mkdir [mydir]` create a directory with name 'mydir'.
 `cd [mydir]` change directory to directory 'mydir'.
 `logout` logs you out of the SSH session.

-If the system is running a command that you want to interrupt, you can always use ctrl+c (try it with the top command).

-Commands

-Commands with parameters (flags)

-Recall commands

-After you have typed in a few commands, use the arrow-up and arrow-down keys, and you see what we mean.
-You can even edit previous commands by using the following keys: Backspace, Delete, arrow-left, arrow-right and of course all alphanumerical keys.
-Try it!
-Command completion

-The shell is always willing to assist you.
-In general, you can type a few characters of a command or a filename followed by a 'Tab' character.
-The shell will then try to 'complete' the word you are typing.
-Very useful with long filenames, for example.
-This feature is a bit difficult to describe, it is better to try it out and see what happens.

-Files and folders (directories)

-Navigation + creating and moving files and directories*

-rm
-*asf

-Hidden files

-Hidden files are used when one does not want the user to annoy with files she will probably never or seldom change herself.
-A file whose name starts with a dot ('.') will not be shown, and also not be the result of a filename expansion.
-Example, type: ls -a

-Permissions
-chmod
+In a command line session, for everything you want to do you have to use commands: to navigate between folders, to make or remove folders, to search for information or to start software.

+If the system is running a command that you want to interrupt, you can always use ctrl+c (try it with the `top` command).

+## Navigating bewteen directories
+For naviation you basically need three commands `pwd` (print working directory), `cd` (change directory), and `ls` (list files and directories in current folder).

+To see in which directory you currently are type:

+`pwd`

+To see which files and folders are present in the current directory type:

+`ls`

+To make a new directory called mydir type:

+`mkdir mydir`

+Go to directory mydir

+`cd mydir`

+Type `pwd` to see the change in your directory path.

+To go back to the previous directory type:

+`cd ..`

+Make another directory:

+`mkdir mydir2`

+Go to this directory:

+`cd mydir2`

+`pwd`

+Now go straight to the first created directory:

+`cd ../mydir`

+As you can see you don't need to jump between directories one at a time, but you can directly jump between directories if you specify the relative path. `.` means the current directory. `..` means one directory up.
+From there you could jump to as many next subdirectories as required e.g. `../mydir2/mydir3/mydir4` (note: as long as these subdirectories exist; mydir3 and mydir4 don't exist yet).

+You can use `cd /` to go to the 'root' directory and `cd ~` to go to your home directory.

+## creating, moving and removing files and directories
+For creating, moving and removing files and directories you need the following commands: `mkdir` (create directory), `cp` (copy files and directories), `mv` (move or rename files and directories) and `rm` (remove files and directories).

+Go to `mydir`
+Now first create a file: `vim testfile`
+Now you enter text editor VIM (further explanation below).
+Press: `i` to enter insert mode.
+Insert some text: `some text`
+Press `Esc` button to exit insert mode.
+Press: `:wq` to save and quit.

+Type `ls`.
+You will see the file named `testfile` is now present in this folder.

+Now create a new directory:
+`mkdir ../mydir2/mydir3`

+Using relative pathnames you now created directory `mydir3` in directory `..` one up and inside `/mydir2`.
+Type `pwd` to see that you are still working in `mydir`.

+Now copy `testfile` to `mydir3` (syntax: `cp <file> <destination>`)

+`cp testfile ../mydir2/mydir3`

+The file is copied to `mydir3` and also still present in the current folder, see `ls`.

+Now navigate to the `mydir3` using the `cd` command.

+When you are in `mydir3` check whether the testfile is indeed copied to the folder with `ls`.

+Now remove the file with the `rm` command.

+`rm testfile`

+You can also copy files from a distant folder to the current directory:

+`cp ../../mydir/testfile ./`

+Relative from my current directory, the file is two directories up, then inside the directory `mydir`.
+The destination is the current directory `./`.

+Other options for the copy command:
+`cp -i <file1> <file2>`
+Copies the contents of file1 into file2.
+If file2 does not exist, it is created; otherwise, it is asked whether file2 should be overwritten with the contents of file1.

+`cp -R <dir1> <dir2>`
+Copy the contents of the directory dir1.
+If directory dir2 does not exist, it is created.
+Otherwise, it creates a directory named dir1 within directory dir2.

+It is also possible to move one or more files or directories instead of copying with the `mv` command (syntax: `mv <file1> <file2> <file3> <dir1>`).

+type:

+`mv testfile ../../mydir`

+now the current directory is empty and testfile is back at its original location.

+Other options: Move an entire directory
+`mv <dir1> <dir2>`
+If dir2 does not exist, then dir1 is renamed dir2.
+If dir2 exists, the directory dir1 is moved within directory dir2.

+**Caution with rm command**
+Removing a file or a folder with `rm` cannot be undone.

+## Commands with parameters (flags)
+Many commands have a number of different options that can be activated with a `-` followed by a letter.
+E.g. `ls -l`.
+To see which options exist for a command you can open the manual:
+`man ls`.

+Go to the directory where `testfile` is located: `cd ../../mydir`.
+Note the difference between:
+`ls`
+`ls -l`

+## Recall commands

+You can recycle commands that you have typed earlier, which saves you a lot of time.
+After you have typed in a few commands, use the arrow-up and arrow-down keys.
+You can also edit previous commands by using the following keys: Backspace, Delete, arrow-left, arrow-right and of course all alphanumerical keys.

+## Command completion

+If you type enough characters of a command or a filename to help the system identify what you mean, you can press tab to let the system finish the command or filename or foldername.
+This will also save you a lot of time.
+To test go 1 directory up: `cd ..`.
+Type: `cd my` and press the tab key.
+The system will automatically add the letters `dir` as there are not other options.
+However, there are two folders that start with `mydir` (`mydir` and `mydir2`).
+If you want to go to `mydir2`, simply add `2` and press enter.

+Navigate to `mydir3` from `cd ~` as follows:
+`cd my` tab key `2/my` tab key and enter.
+When you have practiced a bit, this will become an automatism.

+## Permissions

+Go to the directory where `testfile` is located: `cd ../../mydir`.

+Type:
+`ls -l`

+You will see the first characters will look like this:
+`-rw-------`

+These are the permissions the user has for the specific file.

 The meaning of the first four characters is: